bmeurant/technical-docs/software-architecture/system-design-patterns/back-pressure.md

     Note over Producer, Consumer: System stabilizes
 ```
 *Description: This diagram illustrates the concept of back pressure.
 A fast Producer sends data to a Queue, which is consumed at a slower rate.
 As the Queue fills up, the Consumer (or the Queue itself) signals back pressure to the Producer, causing it to reduce its data production rate and stabilize the system.*

+---

+## Back Pressure vs. Throttling

+While closely related and often used together, Back Pressure and [[throttling|Throttling]] are distinct concepts:

+- **Back Pressure is a feedback-based system.** It is a *cooperative* mechanism where the consumer communicates its state to the producer, allowing the producer to adapt its rate.
+The goal is to create a self-regulating system where the flow is controlled by the consumer's capacity.

+- **Throttling is a state-limiting system.** It is a *unilateral* mechanism where the consumer (or a proxy) enforces a hard limit on the incoming rate, typically by rejecting requests.
+It protects the consumer but does not necessarily signal the producer to slow down; it simply sheds the excess load.

+In short, back pressure is about *flow control* through communication, while throttling is about *rate enforcement* through rejection.
+A system might use throttling as a blunt instrument when true back pressure cannot be applied.

+---

 ## Related Concepts and Patterns